LynchLabGroup/para/README.md

 # para #

 Repository for *Paramecium* Project
 This is suppose to be the swissknife for extracting CDSs and finding motifs in them.
-To understand how to run the pipeline, please read the `HOWTO.md` file, the `README.md` file describes the architecture and the structure of the project.
+To understand how to run the pipeline, please read the [`HOWTO.md`](https://github.com/LynchLabGroup/para/blob/master/HOWTO.md) file or go to [HowTo page](https://github.com/LynchLabGroup/para/wiki/HowTo), the `README.md` file describes the architecture and the structure of the project.

 ## Folders ##